andif888/workfromhome-with-docker/README.md

 ## Using Active Directory Authentication and enable 2-FA

 Make sure you have entered correct mandatory values regarding LDAP authentication into the [.env](.env) file in **Step 2** during initial configuration.
-NOTE: We don't use the AD Schema preparation documented at https://guacamole.apache.org/doc/gug/ldap-auth.html, because we don't like to edit changes in our AD Schema.
+NOTE: We don't use the AD Schema preparation, documented at https://guacamole.apache.org/doc/gug/ldap-auth.html, because we don't like to do changes in our Active Directory Schema.
 Please read the documention to understand the mapping between database users und AD users.

 ### Step 1: Create an initial admin user in Guacamole which maps to an AD user